 News and Updates

-NCDOT – along with federal, state and local officials – have selected a route for the N.C.
-109 Improvement Project in Davidson and Forsyth counties.
-They have chosen Corridor Alternative 6, which is shown on this map.
+NCDOT, along with federal, state and local officials, selected Corridor Alternative 6 as the preferred route for the N.C.
+109 Improvements Project in Davidson and Forsyth counties.
+This route is shown on the following map:

 The officials made their decision after carefully reviewing the environmental impacts associated with each of the five corridor options under consideration, as well as comments received from citizens at two public hearings in January.